serverless/blog/posts/2018-02-12-fantastic-serverless-security-risks-and-where-to-find-them.md

 ---
 title:  Fantastic Serverless security risks, and where to find them
-description:  How to gain a new perspective on security best practices while using Serverless Architectures.
+description: A breakdown of the top serverless security risks, and steps you can take to secure your serverless applications.
-date:  2018-02-09
+date:  2018-02-12
 thumbnail: https://raw.githubusercontent.com/adnanrahic/cdn/master/covers/catridingunicorn2.jpg
 layout:  Post
 authors: